 "EricPlayer is Dead – Long Live MPLAY!"

 I was quite satisfied with the new player.
-I thought that it had all the vital functions needed, and with just a few improvements it could easily make the leap to the 1.0 official freeware release.
+I thought it had all the vital functions needed, and with just a few improvements it could easily make the leap to the 1.0 official freeware release.
 Boy, was I wrong!.

 The 'ErPl' creator code